4756th Air Defense Wing: First wing

 The first wing was organized in 1957, when Tyndall Air Force Base was transferred from Air Training Command to Air Defense Command (ADC).
 It assumed the mission, personnel and equipment of ATC's 3625th Combat Crew Training Wing, which was discontinued.
 The primary mission of the wing was to conduct air defense weapons employment and testing.
 It also provided combat crew training on the Lockheed F-104 Starfighter until ADC released all its F-104s to the ANG in 1960 because the F-104A fire control system was not sophisticated enough to make it an all weather interceptor.

 From 1957 until 1959, the wing also controlled the 678th Aircraft Control & Warning Squadron, which performed the radar aircraft detection, warning, and control mission.
-In addition to the mission units listed below, the wing was assigned various support and maintenance units to carry out its mission as host unit for Tyndall, Between 1960 when the wing was discontinued and 1962, most of the wing's units were reassigned directly to the 73d Air Division (Weapons).
+In addition to the mission units listed below, the wing was assigned various support and maintenance units to carry out its mission as host unit for Tyndall.
+Between 1960 when the wing was discontinued and 1962, most of the wing's units were reassigned directly to the 73d Air Division (Weapons).

-A major responsibility of wing was to evaluate the readiness and effectiveness of Air Defense Command fighter-interceptor squadrons which were required to spend one month each year undergoing evaluation exercises at Tyndall.
+A major responsibility of wing was to evaluate the readiness and effectiveness of ADC fighter-interceptor squadrons which were required to spend one month each year undergoing evaluation exercises at Tyndall.
 As part of this mission the 4756th also conducted the annual worldwide interceptor weapons meet called "William Tell."
 The wing participated, along with Air Proving Ground Command, in developing the initial operational testing and development of tactics for the Convair F-102 Delta Dagger aircraft.